jahidulStelligent/stelligent-u/11-parameter-store/README.md

 - Store their home state as a 2-letter prefix under "state".

 - Store their start date under "start-date".
+  - Note: I was unable to store any date format due to pattern validation.

 Launch the stack with a parameter file that sets information for yourself.